Asamartino/EthernautChallenges/README.md

 *“Providing random numbers within a deterministic system is, naturally, an impossible task.
 However, we can approximate with pseudo-random numbers by utilising data which is generally unknowable at the time of transacting.
 Such data might include the block’s hash, the block’s timestamp and the block’s beneficiary address”.*

 In this case, the block number is knowable at the time of transacting.
 Thus, we can create a contract (Level3_CoinFlipSolution.sol) that computes the right guess and use this value to call the flip function of the CoinFlip contract (before a new block gets mined).
 Therefore, we are able to guess the right outcome everytime.

+### Level 4 Telephone:
+Solidity documentation release 0.6.4 :<br/>
+*“msg.sender (address payable): sender of the message (current call)”* p.
+73<br/>
+*“tx.origin (address payable): sender of the transaction (full call chain)”*p.
+73

+In other words, tx.origin is the original address that sends a transaction while msg.sender is the current (i.e. last, closest) sender of a message.
+For instance, assume user/contract A calls contract B which triggers it to call contract C which triggers it to call contract D, we have the following:

+To solve this level, we (the user) will call the function of a malicious contract that will call the changeOwner function of the Telephone contract.
+Thus, for the Telephone contract: tx.origin (= user’s address)  ≠ msg.sender (= malicious contract’s address).
+This will allow us to pass the if statement and become the new owner of the contract.